realshafer/RNBO-on-Raspberry-Pi/README.md

 - Raspberry Pi (version 3 or 4) + power + MicroSD card
 - Class-compliant audio interface
 - [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager/releases)
-- [RNBO Image File](https://rnbo.cycling74.com/resources) - this is a RNBO-ready version of Debian 11 that will run on the Raspberry Pi
+- [RNBO Image File](https://rnbo.cycling74.com/resources) - get the latest version, this is a RNBO-ready version of Debian 11 that will run on the Raspberry Pi
+- [Max/RNBO](https://rnbo.cycling74.com/) - make sure you have the latest version

 # Flashing the OS
 Insert your MicroSD card into your computer and open the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager/releases).